Newfields (CDP), New Hampshire

-Newfields is a census-designated place (CDP) and the main village within the town of Newfields, Rockingham County, New Hampshire, United States.
+Newfields is a census-designated place (CDP) and the main village within the town of Newfields, New Hampshire, United States.
 The population of the CDP was 378 at the 2020 census, out of 1,769 in the entire town.

 Geography

 The CDP is on the eastern edge of the town of Newfields, along the west side of the Squamscott River, which forms the town line with Stratham.
 The CDP extends south along the river to Parting Brook and north along it to an unnamed brook west of New Hampshire Route 108.
 To the west the CDP reaches to the east end of Meadow Road at New Hampshire Route 87.

 New Hampshire Route 85 passes through the center of the community as Main Street; it leads northeast 0.8 mi to Route 108 and south 4 mi to the center of Exeter.
 Durham is 8 mi to the north via Routes 85 and 108.
 Route 87 (Piscassic Road) leads west from Newfields 6 mi to Route 125 in Epping.

 According to the U.S. Census Bureau, the Newfields CDP has a total area of 1.0 sqkm, all land.